kubevirt/cluster-network-addons-operator/README.md

 them fails at validation, also they have to conform to golang time.Duration string format also the following checks are done at validation: caRotateInterval => caOverlapInterval && caRotateInterval => certRotateInterval

-This parameters are consumed by kubemacpool component.
+This parameters are consumed by kubemacpool and kubernetes-nmstate components.

 # Deployment